nf-core/dualrnaseq/docs/usage.md

 There are a range of different species supported with [iGenomes references](https://ewels.github.io/AWS-iGenomes/).
 To run the pipeline, you must specify which one you would like to use, with `--genome_host`.

-You can find the keys to specify the genomes in the iGenomes config file `../conf/igenomes.config`.
+You can find keys to specify the genomes in the iGenomes config file `../conf/igenomes.config`.

 Common host genomes that are supported are: